JoachimGuth/AIBuilder/README.md

 + can easily be found from any map application - one time manual

 Baking Goods
-+ from inventory list of the bakery chain - one time manual
++ from inventory list of the bakery chain - one time manual entry,

 Availability of Baking Goods
 + sensors in the display tray